commandAGI/commandAGI/docs/examples.md

-# CommandLAB Examples
+# commandAGI2 Examples

-This page provides an overview of the example scripts included in the CommandLAB repository.
+This page provides an overview of the example scripts included in the commandAGI2 repository.
 Each example demonstrates different aspects of the framework and can be used as a starting point for your own automation projects.

 ## Example Status Legend